ChefYeshpal/ChefYeshpal.github.io/blog/multiplication_verification/multiplication_verification.md

 - Number 2: 435
 - Answer: 971790

-Try to verify it, see if it works and comment!
+Try to verify it, see if it works and celebrate with a little toffee!

+## TL;DR

+The trick works because of *casting out nines* (digital roots).
+By reducing numbers to their single form (mod 9), you can check if a multiplication is likely correct:
+- Find the digital root of each number, multiply them, then reduce to a single digit.
+- Compare this with the digital root of your final answer.
+- If they match, then your answer is *probably* right.
+If not, it's definately wrong.
+**But beware: two different numbers can share the same digital root, so this method is only a quick error check, not proof**